 According to Roman Catholicism, Sacred Tradition and the Bible together provide the foundation of spiritual truth.
-From this combination the Catholic church has produced many doctrines which it says are true and biblical but which Protestants reject: veneration of Mary, penance, indulgence, purgatory, prayer to saints, et. al. Protestantism, however, rejects these doctrines, and Roman Catholic Sacred Tradition, and holds fast to the call "Sola Scriptura," or, "Scripture Alone."
+From this combination, the Catholic church has produced many doctrines which it says are true and biblical but which Protestants reject: veneration of Mary, penance, indulgence, purgatory, prayer to saints, et. al. Protestantism, however, rejects these doctrines and Roman Catholic Sacred Tradition and holds fast to the call "Sola Scriptura" or, "Scripture Alone."
 Catholics then challenge, "Is Sola Scriptura biblical?"

 The Bible does not say "Do not use tradition" or "Scripture alone is sufficient."
-But the Bible does not say "The Trinity is three persons in one God," either, yet it is a fundamental doctrine of Christianity.
+But the Bible does not say "The Trinity is three persons in one God" either, yet it is a fundamental doctrine of Christianity.
 2 Tim.
 3:16 says that scripture is inspired and profitable for correction and teaching.
-Scripture states that Scripture is what is good for correction and teaching, not tradition.
+Scripture states that Scripture is what is good for correction and teaching--not tradition.
 However, in its comments on tradition, the Bible says to listen to tradition but also warns about tradition nullifying the gospel--which we will look at below.

 In discussing the issue of the Bible alone being sufficient, several points should be made:

 The New Testament writers constantly appealed to the scriptures as their base of authority in declaring what was and was not true biblical teaching: Matt.
 21:42; John 2:22; 1 Cor.
 15:3-4; 1 Peter 1:10-12; 2:2; 2 Peter 1:17-19, etc. Of course, Acts 17:11 says, "Now these were more noble-minded than those in Thessalonica, for they received the word with great eagerness, examining the Scriptures daily, to see whether these things were so."
 Paul commends those who examined God's Word for the test of truth.
 He did not commend them for appealing to tradition.
-Therefore, we can see that the method used by Jesus and the apostles for determining spiritual truth was to appeal to scripture, not tradition.
+Therefore, we can see that the method used by Jesus and the apostles for determining spiritual truth was to appeal to scripture--not tradition.
 In fact, it is the scriptures that refute the traditions of men in many instances.

 2) It is not required of Scripture to have a statement to the effect, "The Bible alone is to be used for all spiritual truth," in order for sola scriptura to be true.
 Many doctrines in the Bible are not clearly stated, yet they are believed and taught by the church.
-For example, there is no statement in the Bible that says there is a Trinity, or that Jesus has two natures (God and man), or that the Holy Spirit is the third person in the Godhead.
-Yet, each of the statements is considered true doctrine within Christianity, being derived from biblical references.
-So, for the Catholic to require the Protestant to supply chapter and verse to prove Sola Scriptura is valid, is not necessarily consistent with biblical exegetical principles, of which they themselves approve when examining such doctrines as the Trinity, the hypostatic union, etc.
+For example, there is no statement in the Bible that says there is a Trinity or that Jesus has two natures (God and man) or that the Holy Spirit is the third person in the Godhead.
+Yet, each of the statements is considered true doctrine within Christianity--being derived from biblical references.
+So, for the Catholic to require the Protestant to supply chapter and verse to prove Sola Scriptura is valid is not necessarily consistent with biblical exegetical principles of which they themselves approve when examining such doctrines as the Trinity, the hypostatic union, etc.

 3) In appealing to the Bible for authentication of Sacred Tradition, the Catholics have shown that the Bible is superior to Sacred Tradition--for the lesser is blessed by the greater (Heb.
 7:7).
 You see, if the Bible said do not trust Sacred Tradition, then Roman Catholic Sacred Tradition would be instantly and obviously invalidated.
-If the Bible said to trust Sacred Tradition, then the Bible is authenticating it and the Roman Catholic Church would cite the Scriptures to that effect.
-In either case, the Scriptures hold the place of final authority and by that position, are shown to be superior to Sacred Tradition.
+If the Bible said to trust Sacred Tradition, then the Bible is authenticating it; and the Roman Catholic Church would cite the Scriptures to that effect.
+In either case, the Scriptures hold the place of final authority and by that position are shown to be superior to Sacred Tradition.
 This means that Sacred Tradition is not equal in authority to the Word of God.

 If Sacred Tradition were really inerrant as it is said to be, then it would be equal with the Bible.
 But, God's word does not say that Sacred Tradition is inerrant or inspired as it does say about itself (2 Tim.
 3:16).
 Merely to claim that Sacred Tradition is equal and in agreement with the Bible does not make it so.
 Furthermore, to assert that Sacred Tradition is equal to Scripture effectively leaves the canon wide open to doctrinal addition.
-Since the traditions of men change, then to use tradition as a determiner of spiritual truth would mean that over time new doctrines that are not in the Bible would be added and that is exactly what has happened in Catholicism with doctrines such as purgatory, praying to Mary, indulgences, etc. Furthermore, if they can use Sacred Tradition as a source for doctrines not explicit in the Bible, then why would the Mormons then be wrong for having additional revelation as well?
+Since the traditions of men change, then to use tradition as a determiner of spiritual truth would mean that over time new doctrines that are not in the Bible would be added, and that is exactly what has happened in Catholicism with doctrines such as purgatory, praying to Mary, indulgences, etc. Furthermore, if they can use Sacred Tradition as a source for doctrines not explicit in the Bible, then why would the Mormons then be wrong for having additional revelation as well?

 4) If the Bible is not used to verify and test Sacred Tradition, then Sacred Tradition is functionally independent of the Word of God.
 If it is independent of Scripture, then by what right does it have to exist as an authoritative spiritual source equivalent to the Bible?
 How do we know what is and is not true in Sacred Tradition if there is no inspired guide by which to judge it?
 If the Roman Catholic says that the inspired guide is the Roman Catholic Church, then it is committing the fallacy of circular reasoning.
 In other words, it is saying that the Roman Catholic Church is inspired because the Roman Catholic Church is inspired.